BA (Honours) Public Relations

 UCAS code • P210 | Location • City Campus

 Bookmark or share this page

-If you want a career in the exciting and expanding PR sector, this course equips you with the practical skills and knowledge you need to succeed.
-Project work with real clients develops your ability to create effective PR campaigns.
-You are also encouraged to develop your PR knowledge through industry work experience.
+If you want a career in the exciting and expanding PR sector, this course equips you with the professional skills and knowledge you need to succeed.
+Project work with real clients develops your ability to think critically about PR problems and create effective PR campaigns and you are also encouraged to develop your PR knowledge through industry work experience.

-• Benefit from strong links with PR practitioners for your placement.
+Benefit from strong links with PR practitioners during your placement.

-• Tailor your training with optional modules from journalism and media courses.
+Tailor your training with optional modules from journalism and media courses including TV and radio.